gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Format of Scope {#sec-format-scope}

-Building on Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}, this section defines the exact format and encoding of scope to use.
+Building on {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}, this section defines the exact format and encoding of scope to use.

 To this end, this profile uses the Authorization Information Format (AIF) {{I-D.ietf-ace-aif}}, and defines the following AIF specific data model AIF-OSCORE-GROUPCOMM.